UWM Graduate School Open House

 - Contribute to cutting-edge research in our Human Performance & Sport Physiology Laboratory, Pediatric Neuromotor Laboratory and Visuomotor Laboratory.

 - Our graduates have a nearly 100 percent first-time pass rate on the national board certification exam — far above the national average.
 They’re also extremely competitive in the job market, and 100 percent are employed within six months of passing the licensing.
+See our graduation rates, licensure exam pass rates, and employment rates.

 Vision & GoalsVision & Goals